 A CD ladder investment strategy is simply making CD investments at time intervals, as interest rates rise, to capture higher CD yields as they become available.
-Instead of buying all the CDs one intends to buy all at one time, while interest rates are low, using a CD ladder investment strategy, investments are staggered over time, with the expectation that CD yields will rise.
+Instead of buying all the CDs one intends to buy all at one time, while interest rates are low, using a CD ladder investment strategy staggers investments are over time, with the expectation that CD yields will rise.

 Just keep in mind that redeeming a CD before it reaches its maturity date will in most cases result in penalties by the issuer of the CD.
 Early-withdrawal penalties can be substantial and can be found in the CD purchase agreement provided by the issuer.
 If money invested in CDs may be needed before the CDs are scheduled to mature, it would be a good idea to invest in CDs with shorter maturity timeframes or to just keep the money in an account that provides easy access to withdrawals without penalties, such as a money market or savings account.

-Why Use a CD Ladder Investment Strategy
+Why Should You Use a CD Ladder Investment Strategy?

 - Because the CDs are purchased over the course of a number of months or years, they will mature at different times in the future.
-This frees up cash in stages for either reinvestment in CDs at even higher yields, if interest rates are higher than they were previously, or for other investment options that make sense in a future economic climate.
+This frees up cash in stages for either reinvestment in CDs at even higher yields—if interest rates are higher than they were previously—or for other investment options that make sense in a future economic climate.

-Ways To Protect CD Investments When Using CD Laddering
+Ways to Protect CD Investments When Using CD Laddering

 If an investor has more than $250,000 to invest in CDs, it is very important to not invest more than $250,000 in any one bank to ensure that the money invested in CDs is covered by FDIC insurance.
-Investors with greater than $250,000 to invest in CDs should split their CD investments among several FDIC-insured banks to keep their CD investments below the $250,000 insurance threshold, so they can rest easy that their money is insured.
+Investors with more than $250,000 to invest in CDs should split their CD investments among several FDIC-insured banks to keep their CD investments below the $250,000 insurance threshold, so they can rest easy that their money is insured.